hicksjduk/csbadders/README.md

 The app is written in Java using Spring Boot.
 It can be run locally by running the [`Application` class](src/main/java/uk/org/thehickses/csbadders/Application.java).
+It is currently hosted on Google Cloud Platform;
-Changes to the app are automatically deployed when checked in to the `main` branch.
+changes to the app are automatically deployed when checked in to the `main` branch.